Mars' moon lander to return Russia to deep space

 Dust from Phobos, they say, will hold clues to the genesis of the solar system's planets and help clarify Mars' enduring mysteries, including whether it is or ever was suited for life.

-But the 5 billion rouble (101 million pound) Phobos-Grunt mission is haunted by memories of past failures in Moscow's efforts to explore Mars and its moons.
+But the 5 billion rouble ($163 million) Phobos-Grunt mission is haunted by memories of past failures in Moscow's efforts to explore Mars and its moons.

 "Mars has always been an inhospitable planet for Russia.
 The United States has had much more success there," said Maxim Martynov, the project's chief designer at NPO Lavochkin, the major Russian aerospace company that made the Phobos-Grunt.